Andrew McCutchen Preview, Player Props: Pirates vs. Cubs

-Andrew McCutchen -- with a slugging percentage of .474 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the Chicago Cubs, with Justin Steele on the hill, on August 24 at 7:05 PM ET.
+Andrew McCutchen -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Kyle Hendricks on the hill, on August 25 at 7:05 PM ET.

-He racked up three extra-base hits in his most recent appearance (3-for-4 with three doubles) against the Cardinals.
+He had a hitless performance in his most recent game (0-for-1) against the Cubs.

 Andrew McCutchen Game Info & Props vs. the Cubs